Gaudí Centre: Management

 The center offers a tour guide service to the Modernist Route of Reus, Institut Pere Mata, Casa Navàs, and back to the Gaudí Centre.
 It also has a temporary exhibition hall, a gift shop, and a restaurant.
 Its advanced audio and visual technology is the key to the museum.
 It also provides audio guides in different languages.
-The center intends to attract children and young adults, allowing visitors to experience through their senses to explore Gaudí's art pieces.
+The center intends to attract children and young adults, allowing visitors to experience through their senses Gaudí's art pieces.
 The museum contains different objects from Antoni Gaudí, as well as multimedia about his designs throughout the three floors.
 The first floor, "Gaudí and Reus", displays his drafts and documents and information related to Antonio Gaudí's place of birth.
-The second floor, "Gaudí- innovator", exhibits Gaudí's inspirations and ideas in art expressed by two-way models and materials.
-The third floor, "Antonio Gaudí and the Universe", displays an audiovisual show with a film called, "Invitation to the world of Gaudí", and models of important works that made Gaudí famous and unique.
+The second floor, "Gaudí - innovator", exhibits Gaudí's inspirations and ideas in art expressed by two-way models and materials.
+The third floor, "Antonio Gaudí and the Universe", displays an audiovisual show with a film called "Invitation to the world of Gaudí", and models of important works that made him famous and unique.